North Carolina Highway 68: Route description

 Beginning in the south at Business I-85/US 29/US 70, the route travels north out of Thomasville in Davidson County as National Highway, a name which referred to the former routing of US 29/70 (later US 29A/70A) along this segment.
 Crossing from Davidson County into neighboring Guilford County and the city of High Point, NC 68 is cosigned with English Road.
 Approximately 1 mi within the city limits, NC 68 turns left onto Westchester Drive, a boulevard that bypasses High Point's downtown area.
 Arriving at the Main Street interchange, NC 68 continues onto Eastchester Drive, another boulevard.
 After passing Oak Hollow Mall, I-74 (High Point East Belt), and the Wendover Avenue interchange, NC 68 and Eastchester Drive continue north into neighboring Greensboro.

 Shortly after entering Greensboro, NC 68 meets Interstate 40/US 421, and becomes a controlled access highway after a traffic signal controlled intersection with Triad Center Drive.
 Continuing north as a divided four-lane highway, NC 68 has junctions with W. Market Street (Colfax exit) and I-73, the exit for Piedmont Triad International Airport.
-The road downgrades to an undivided primary road at the Pleasant Ridge Road junction.
+The road downgrades to an undivided primary road shortly after meeting the other I-73 junction for Martinsville.
 From there, the route heads north through the heart of Oak Ridge, North Carolina, passing the Oak Ridge Military Academy at the route's intersection with NC 150.
 After crossing the Haw River into Stokesdale, NC 68 crosses US 158 and joins NC 65 for a short 1 mi concurrency, before splitting to the northeast en route to its northern terminus at US 220 in Rockingham County.
 This interchange doubles as the current northern terminus of I-73 though no direct access is provided between I-73 and NC 68.